 I did a mix in collaboration with Tendai Maraire of Shabazz Palaces aka Chimurenga Renaissance for his album Pungwe which drops today in stores.
-Here’s my description from my Soundcloud page (tracklist over there too):
+Here’s my description from my Soundcloud page:

 Tendai Maraire of Shabazz Palaces asked me to do a promo mix for his album Chimurenga Renaissance, and here it is!
 I really dig the beats from Shabazz Palaces and am really inspired by Tendai’s use of the Mbira, fusing forward-thinking Hip Hop beats with a tradition rooted in Shona culture (you have to see them live!).
 When he gave me a call one evening about this project, I jumped at the chance to do it.

 When I try to do mixes I always try to base them around a central theme or concept.
 This one proved a challenge for me since I don’t know as much about Southern Africa as I do West Africa.
 But I do know that music and a contentious politics from Mozambique to South Africa to Zimbabwe to Angola are intimately intertwined in a history of struggle against colonial rule and state-based violence.
 So, being an outsider to all that, all I could do was try to connect the dots across national boundaries to show how the cultures (and by extension the struggles) of Southern Africans are very much intertwined.